CodeYourFuture/syllabus/docs/js-core-1/week-2/lesson.md

 We will also be using a new function to make sure the comparisons we do below return `true`.
 This is the `assert`.

+It is not a built-in function like `console.log`, it is part of the NodeJS library, and it has to be loaded with the `require("assert")` command.

 When given `true`, it does nothing.
 Nice.
 When given `false`, it will error.
 It is very good for testing things you expect to be `true`.

 Here's an expression that evaluates to a `boolean`.